DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README-External_Vault.md

 sudo apt update && sudo apt install vault
 ```

-Edit its configuration file to enable HTTP connectivity instead of HTTPS (this will be sufficient for this demonstration).
+Edit its configuration file (usually in /etc/vault.d/vault.hcl) to enable HTTP connectivity instead of HTTPS (this will be sufficient for this demonstration).
 The configuration file should look like this:

 ```text
 ui = true